David-Motari/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 File 7 function that returns the nth node of linked list File 8 function that sums nodes in list
 File 9 function that inserts node into list
+File 10 function that deletes the node at index